Fiction

 Published by St. Martin's Publishing Group

 In the 1800s nuns moved west with the frontier, often starting the first hospitals and schools in immigrant communities.
 They provided aid and service in the Chicago fire, cared for orphans and prostitutes in the California Gold Rush and brought professional nursing skills to field hospitals run by both armies in the Civil War.
-Their work was often done in the face of intimidation from such groups as the Know Nothings and the Ku Klux Klan.

 In Sisters, Fialka reveals the strength of the spiritual capital and the unprecedented reach of the caring institutions that religious women created in America.